alekseykulikov/backbone-offline/README.md

 * `push()` - receive data from the server and merge with a current collection
 * `pull()` - send dirty-data to the server with an atomic operations create, update, destroy.
 This ensures the reliability of stored data.

+If you don't want to request data from server on fetch you can use option `local: true`:  `dreams.fetch(local: true)`

 Example:

 ````